Team-Abraxas/Projects-Nimbus-2023/Quantum Breakout Game/README.md

 <p>
-In the realm of quantum computing, the journey from novice to expert can be intimidating and complex one.
+In the realm of quantum computing, the journey from novice to expert can be an intimidating and complex one.
 Bridging this gap is crucial to unlocking the true potential of quantum technologies.
-Our project: <b>The Quantum Breakout Game</b> by <b><a href="https://jaisarita.vercel.app/" target="_blank">Ashmit JaiSarita Gupta</a></b> is an initiative to help undergraduate freshers and beginners in learning one of the most fundamental concept of Quantum Computing: <b>Qubit Manipulation using Quantum Gates</b> easily in a gamified manner.
+Our project: <b>The Quantum Breakout Game</b> by <b><a href="https://jaisarita.vercel.app/" target="_blank">Ashmit JaiSarita Gupta</a></b> is an initiative to help undergraduate freshers and beginners in learning one of the most fundamental concepts of Quantum Computing: <b>Qubit Manipulation using Quantum Gates</b> easily in a gamified manner.
 </p>

 <p>